Are personal trainer roles intriguing to you?

 Finally, personal trainers must keep up with their licenses and certifications so that they do not expire.

-It is unprofessional for personal trainers to allow their credentials to expire.
+Personal trainers should not allow their credentials to expire.

 Necessary Skills